By: Patricia Scotland – Commonwealth Secretary General

 The way to a stable and sustainable economic future is for developing and developed countries to work together inclusively on shaping the global debt rules which affect them all.
 So our Commonwealth approach is to focus on the roles of creditor and indebted countries.

 There have been instances of hidden national debt burdens, and this places responsibility on creditors as well as debtors.
 In countries where fiscal regulation is weak, debt may be acquired or accumulated in ways which are not transparent, and very seriously to the detriment of citizens.
-Those who provide credit in such circumstances are also culpable, and they too must be scrutinised and be made to bear responsibility – particularly as those who suffer the most pain from unsustainable debt and carry the greatest burden at times of crisis tend to be the poor and marginalised – those least able to cope.
+Those who provide credit in such circumstances like a lawyer (check out Harrisburg bankruptcy lawyer as a reference) or a consultant firm could also be culpable, and they too must be scrutinised and be made to bear responsibility – particularly as those who suffer the most pain from unsustainable debt and carry the greatest burden at times of crisis tend to be the poor and marginalised – those least able to cope.

 Among topics and actions being considered at our 2019 Commonwealth Finance Ministers meeting are: